skip to Main Content

 However, with a doctor’s note, we will allow you to make up the required training on a weekend during the following 6 months.

-Mean comments, inappropriate comments, rude behavior, harassment or anything deemed to be “not respectful or kind” will not be allowed at the Academy – period.
+Mean comments, inappropriate comments, rude behavior, harassment or anything deemed to be “not respectful and kind” will not be allowed at the Academy.

 Common Misconceptions About The Bucket Brigade